 - After covering the pan with Crisco, you cover the inside and middle with flour.
 This step helps when it’s time to take the cakes out of the pan because, with flour, these treats will come out easier.

-- When the timer goes off and it’s time to take the pan out of the oven, do so, and gently turn the pan upside down so the mini cakes can come out of the pan smoothly without the worry of falling apart.
+- When the timer goes off, and it’s time to take the pan out of the oven, do so, and gently turn the pan upside down so the mini cakes can come out of the pan smoothly without the worry of falling apart.

-- If your mini cakes do not come out as quickly as you had hoped, try taking a toothpick down the sides of the pan and also the middle hole as well.
-Then remove the cakes slowly out of the pan.
+- If your mini cakes do not come out as quickly as you had hoped, try taking a toothpick down the sides of the pan and the middle hole as well.
+Then, remove the cakes slowly out of the pan.
 By doing this, you are separating the cake from the pan in hopes of the dessert coming out in one piece.

-- I ended up changing my technique and here is the revised version.
+- I ended up changing my technique, and here is the revised version.

 - Cover the frosted cake with another trimmed bundt cake.
 The two cut ends will face teacher other with a layer of frosting in between them.
 (This photo is of the old version)